-For both sources, reviews are available and we chose to combine the following ones:
+For both sources, reviews are available and we chose these two:

 THE KEMI LIST (2008) the Swedish Chemicals Agency has collected all cases on endocrine disrupting pesticides from the evaluation dossiers for pesticides.
 These dossiers are mainly based on mandatory safety testing of pesticides done by the industry themselves.